kgateway-dev/kgateway/docs/content/guides/graphql/resolver_config.md

 ## Executor configuration for existing GraphQL API upstreams

 When your upstream service is already a GraphQL API, use a `remote` executor in the corresponding `GraphQLApi` resource.
 The remote executor tells the `GraphQLApi` to use the resolver in the upstream to resolve requests.
-You do not need to define another resolve within the `GraphQLApi`.
+You do not need to define another resolver within the `GraphQLApi`.

 ```yaml
 ...